-Bailey, R., Meland, E. A., Brion-Meisels, G., & Jones, S. M. (2019).
+- Bailey, R., Meland, E. A., Brion-Meisels, G., & Jones, S. M. (2019).
 Getting developmental science back into schools: Can what we know about self-regulation help change how we think about "no excuses"?
-Frontiers in Psychology, 10, 1885.
+Frontiers in Psychology, 10, 1885. - Goodall, E. (2021).
+Facilitating interoceptive awareness as a self-management and self-regulation tool to increase engagement in learning and education (Doctoral dissertation, University of Southern Queensland).

-- Dan Siegel's hand model of the brain is a helpful way to model the impact of intensity of emotions and feelings on individuals. - When students are in panic/survival zone because of inaccurate processing of danger, they are unable to; learn, make choices or helpfully manage their emotions or behaviour when highly dysregulated.
+- Dan Siegel's hand model of the brain is a helpful way to model the impact of intensity of emotions • and feelings on individuals. - When students are in panic/survival zone because of inaccurate processing of danger, they are unable to; learn, make choices, or helpfully manage their emotions or behaviour and often appear to be highly dysregulated. - This can present in a number of different ways.

-Hand Model of the Brain - Dr. Dan Siegel (drdansiegel.com) https://drdansiegel.com/hand-model-of-the-brain/
+Hand Model of the Brain - Dr. Dan Siegel (drdansiegel.com) https://drdansiegel.com/hand-modelof-the-brain/